-- Select Tools > Analyze > Generate Project Estimate, or click on the Analyze toolbar. - 2.
-In the Generate Project Estimate dialog, select the template you want to use for your estimate. - Select Templates > Edit, or click on the toolbar. - In the Report Template dialog, select the Records tab.
+- Select Tools > Analyze > Generate Project Estimate, or click on the Analyze tool-bar - In the Generate Project Estimate dialog, select the template you want to use for your estimate - 3.
+Select Templates > Edit, or click on the toolbar. - In the Report Template dialog, select the Records tab.